is-centre/datm-annotation-tool/README.md

 * To change brush size, **rotate the mouse wheel** while **holding control**.
 You can also change the size of the brush using the corresponding slider in the UI.
 * To create *line segments*, **left click** once at the starting point and then **shift-left click** at the end point.
 * To fill bounded areas with selected brush color, position the brush over the area and press **[F]** on the keyboard.
+* There is also a 10 step buffer for undoing incorrect painting operations via the usual shortcut **CTRL+Z**.
+Note however that a forward step is not yet available, so once undone you cannot reverse the operation via CTRL+Y.

 At the moment, the **[R]** *Clear ALL annotations* feature is not functional yet.